Sports in Texas

 Texas is home of several national sports league franchises among other professional sports, being the second most populated U.S. state.
 Since the state is located in the South Central United States, most teams are part of the Central / South or West league divisions, with the notable exception of the NFL Dallas Cowboys, which is an NFC East franchise.

 Major league professional teams

-Texas is home to 11 major league sports teams and two major women's teams.
+Texas is home to 12 major league sports teams and three major women's teams.

 American football

 Many Texans are passionate about American football and intensely follow high school and college football teams, which often dominate social and leisure activity.
 Professional football is also intensely popular in Texas, and the state is home to two National Football League (NFL) franchises, the Dallas Cowboys and Houston Texans.
 In addition to the Cowboys and Texans, two current NFL teams previously played in the state, and one now-defunct NFL team also called the state home.

 The Dallas Cowboys, founded in 1960, are one of the most popular teams in the league and have fans in many parts of the United States, leading to the nickname "America's Team".
 They are also one of the most successful, having reached eight Super Bowls and won five (tied with the San Francisco 49ers for second all-time).
 The Cowboys play their home games at AT&T Stadium in nearby Arlington, into which they moved in 2009 after having spent 38 years at Texas Stadium in Irving.

 The first major-league sports team in Texas was also an NFL franchise—the Dallas Texans, which joined the league in 1952.
 The team's first game, however, proved to be a harbinger for the season—a 24–6 loss in front of fewer than 18,000 fans in the then-75,000-seat Cotton Bowl.
 Home attendance continued to slump, dropping to 10,000 for a loss that left the team 0–7.
 The team owners, unable to make payroll, returned the Texans to the league, and the team played the rest of the 1952 season as a traveling team, never returning to Texas.
 After the season, the NFL folded the Texans, making them the last NFL team to permanently cease operations.